We assume that a phase space distribution function can be defined:

 Finally, the flux of the quantity is given by:

-where is the generalized heat flow tensor and describes the transport of random energy due to thermal motion of the molecules (for all the permutations of ).
+generalized heat flow tensor and describes the transport of random

 In equation (2.118) three contributions can be recognized: the first term describes the bulk transport of the bulk flux of momentum; the second, third and fourth terms describe the a combination of bulk and random momentum fluxes; the last term is the transport of random energy component due to the random motion itself.
 Often a ``classical'' heat flow vector is introduced, more intuitive than the generalized heat flow tensor: